by John Armstrong

 Dr. Kurian later became President of the New York Chapter of the American Psychiatric Association.
 Following the assassination he wrote a letter to Jackie Kennedy and told her about his meeting with young Oswald in 1953, but Dr. Kurian was never interviewed by the FBI, HSCA, or any government agency.

 While Harvey Oswald was in the Youth House, John Carro interviewed the short, heavy-set Marguerite Oswald impostor.
 This "Marguerite" told Carro that Oswald's father died at age 45, when in fact he died at age 42.
 She said that she and her husband were married for the first time on July 19, 1929, when in fact Marguerite Claverie and Robert E. Lee Oswald were married on July 15, 1933 and it was the second marriage for both.
-This "Marguerite Oswald" impostor told Carro that their family owned a home in Corning, Texas, but there was never a city in Texas with the name "Corning."
-She gave an incorrect date for Oswald's birthday, and then mistakenly identified her sister as Lillian Siguorette, when in fact her sister's name was Lillian Murrett.
+This "Marguerite Oswald" impostor told Carro that their family owned a home in Corning, Texas, but there was never a city in Texas with the name "Corning."She gave an incorrect date for Oswald's birthday, and then mistakenly identified her sister as Lillian Siguorette, when in fact her sister's name was Lillian Murrett.
 This impostor told Carro that her son was baptized at the Trinity Lutheran Church, but LEE Oswald was baptized at the Redeemer Lutheran Church in New Orleans.
 These are just a few of the errors made by the "Marguerite Oswald" impostor during her interview with John Carro, but she made many, many more errors as we shall see.
-The FBI and Warren Commission reported that young Oswald attended only 15 days of school at PS 117 and was then remanded to the Youth House.
-But neither the FBI nor Warren Commission explained why this habitual truant (HARVEY) was promoted to the eighth grade.
-The reason, of course, is that HARVEY never attended PS 44 and was never promoted.
-It was LEE Oswald, with a good attendance record, who was promoted to the 8th grade at PS 44.
+The FBI and Warren Commission reported that young Oswald attended only 15 days of school at PS 117, failed to attend PS 44 (Bronx),and was then remanded to the Youth House.
+But neither the FBI nor Warren Commission explained why this habitual truant (HARVEY) waspromoted from the 7th to the 8th grade.
+The reason, of course, is that it was HARVEY who truanted from PS 117 and PS 44 (Bronx) and was never promoted.
+It was LEE Oswald, with a good attendance record from PS 44 in Manhattan (Spring, 1953), who transferred to PS 44 in the Bronx.
+While HARVEY Oswald and his caretaker/mother were living on 179th Street, Marguerite and LEE were living in a basement apartment at 1455 Sheridan when LEE began attending PS 44 (Bronx).

 In 1953, while HARVEY and his caretaker/mother were living on 179th Street, Marguerite and LEE were living in a basement apartment at 1455 Sheridan while LEE was attending PS 44.
 After the assassination SAC John Malone, the FBI agent in charge of the New York Office, inspected Oswald's original court file in the presence of Judge Florence Kelley.
 Malone took notes and sent a report to FBI Director Hoover the following day.
 Malone wrote, "Oswald's attendance record at PS #44 from 3/23/53 to 1/12/54 was 171 and 11 half-days present and 18 and 11 half days absent.
 If LEE Oswald's 182 days of attendance (171 full days, 11 1/2 days) and 18 absences are plotted on 1953 and 1954 calendars it is easy to see that LEE Oswald attended PS 44 full time during the entire 1953 school year.
 LEE Oswald attended PS 44 regularly, was not truant from January through March 23, 1953, did not attend court, and was not placed in Youth House from April 16 through May 7, 1953.
 LEE Oswald attended PS 44 in Manhattan while HARVEY Oswald was truanting from PS 117 in the Bronx during the fall semester of 1952.
 In 1953 LEE Oswald attended PS 44 in Manhattan, while HARVEY Oswald truanted and was eventually placed in the Youth House (Spring semester, 1953).